Pseudo-Stereo Inputs: A Solution to the Occlusion Challenge in Self-Supervised Stereo Matching: Method

 \subsubsection{Feedback Conflicts}

+The feedback conflicts issue manifests as unstable disparity estimates in occluded regions.
 This phenomenon can be readily explained.
 Despite our strategy in self-supervised feedback ensuring a 50\% probability of obtaining correct information on the occluded side, there remains an equal 50\% probability of receiving incorrect information.
-Although the information is always conflicting, it is expected that the network will attempt to minimize the loss of both correct and incorrect information simultaneously, resulting in a compromised outcome in the occluded region.
-As the gradient of photometric loss is negatively correlated with image similarity, correct disparity estimations receive lower gradients due to high similarity in later training stages.
-Conversely, incorrect estimations obtain higher gradients due to low similarity, thus dominating the optimization process.
-This phenomenon contributes to the instability observed in the occluded region.
+Under the influence of this conflicting feedback, the network will attempt to minimize the loss of both correct and incorrect information simultaneously, finally resulting in a compromised outcome in the occluded region.
+More importantly, the gradient of the photometric loss is negatively correlated with image similarity.
+As training progresses and overall image similarity increases, the global average gradient diminishes to a low value.
+However, occluded regions, which lack correct correspondences, produce a large color discrepancy when warped even with the correct disparity.

 Occlusion estimation and detaching the propagation of loss from occluded pixels offers a promising solution to this challenge.
-While consistency check \cite{hirschmullerAccurateEfficientStereo2005} and backward warping \cite{wangOcclusionAwareUnsupervised2018} are prevalent methods for occlusion estimation, they necessitate estimating the disparity map from the other viewpoint.
-This dependency makes the unreliability of the other view's disparity prediction severely detrimental to the accuracy of occlusion estimation.
-We implement a solution based on the rendering method described in Section \ref{sub:gen} for direct occlusion estimation.
-Specifically, we identify invalid pixels during the rendering process – those falling outside the image boundaries or occluded by other pixels – and classify them as occlusion pixels.
-This method leverages the inherent properties of the current view rather than relying on information from another view to determine pixel validity.
-Consequently, it effectively minimizes the risk of misclassifying non-occlusion pixels and prevents erroneous feedback from propagating.
+While consistency check \cite{hirschmullerAccurateEfficientStereo2005} is an established method for occlusion estimation, it suffers from two notable drawbacks.
+First, it incurs additional computational cost by requiring the inference of a disparity map for the opposing view.
+Second, it is prone to errors where incorrect disparities coincidentally satisfy the consistency check, a problem particularly prevalent at object boundaries.
+We implement a solution that leverages the inherent properties of the current view rather than relying on information from another view.
+Specifically, we identify invalid pixels during the rendering process---those falling outside the image boundaries or occluded by other pixels---and classify them as occlusion pixels.
+This method effectively minimizes the risk of misclassifying pixels and prevents erroneous feedback from propagating.
 After mitigating erroneous feedback stemming from occluded pixels using this approach, we observe a notable improvement in the network's performance.
-Detailed results can be found in the ablation study presented in Section \ref{sub-ablation}.
+Detailed results can be found in the ablation study presented in \cref{sub-ablation}.
 Subsequently, the photometric loss $L_p$ can be expressed as:

 Here, $p$ and $1-p$ represent the probabilities of the respective items, both being constant at $0.5$. $\widetilde{O}_{ij}$ denotes the occlusion estimation value, where it equals 1 for non-occluded pixels and 0 for occluded ones. $\alpha=0.85$ as in \cite{godardDiggingSelfSupervisedMonocular2019}.